FabioSeixas/configs/README.md

-# configs
-development environment configs
+# Development environment

+Here my dotfiles.

+And a convenient script to make this setup less painfull.